bitovi/academy/src/react/5-styling-in-react.md

 Styling in React is a diverse and opinionated topic.
 React does a great job of combining HTML & JavaScript together, but it is ultimately agnostic when it comes to working with CSS and styling.

-The good news is that all of the same styling techniques you're used to will still work in React.
+The good news is that all of the same styling techniques you’re used to will still work in React.
 You can use stylesheets, inline styling, and even extension languages like SASS or LESS.

-Let's take a look at some of the ways we can go about styling React components and walk through some of the pros and cons of each.
+Let’s take a look at some of the ways we can go about styling React components and walk through some of the pros and cons of each.

 ## Inline styling

 The simplest way to style a component is with inline styling.
 All core JSX tags accept a `style` prop, essentially an object with css styles in it.
-As you can see below, we're able to construct style objects directly inside the JSX, and even interpolate JavaScript values into them.
+As you can see below, we’re able to construct style objects directly inside the JSX, and even interpolate JavaScript values into them.

 The object passed into `style={}` should map css attributes to css values.
 This structure closely resembles the [`CSSStyleDeclaration`](https://developer.mozilla.org/en-US/docs/Web/API/CSSStyleDeclaration) object used by the browser to store element styles.